Even though we are University-affiliated, many of these comments are our own opinions.

 This depends on who mentions it:

-For Common Year 1 students wishing to apply for Medicine (MBChB), "core" papers are 4 papers: BIOSCI 107, CHEM 110, POPLHLTH 111, and MEDSCI 142.
+For students wishing to apply for Medicine (MBChB)/Pharmacy: "Core" papers are 4 papers: BIOSCI 107, CHEM 110, POPLHLTH 111, and MEDSCI 142.
 This is because these 4 papers count towards both the interview selection and the selective entry into the MBChB programme.

 Lectures start 5 minutes after the hour and finish 5 minutes before the hour giving you 10 minutes to travel to your next lecture (assuming it’s at another location; otherwise, you have 10 minutes to chill in the same lecture theatre).
-Also, if you are fast enough, you can leave your lab early provided you finish all the required work early as well (however, that is a rarity).
+You can leave your lab early provided you finish all the required work early as well (however, that is a rarity).

 They're heavy to carry around.
 You're likely to be going into University 3-5 times a week.
 Who wants to lug around these heavy beasts all the time?

-Note: answers are not provided for exams as they are designed to be revision tools.
+Answers are not provided for exams as they are designed to be revision tools.
 Instead, if you got together with friends to discuss answers, and for the leftover questions that you still couldn’t do - asking your lecturers (via email) or asking on Piazza, would help your learning experience more.
-However, for subjects such as CHEM and PHYSICS, if I recall correctly, they do post up on CANVAS past exam papers AND past exam paper answers.
-The BIOSCI department usually has some past tests/exam MCQ quizzes on CANVAS where they do tell you the answers to the past MCQ section of the exam - the long answer section will have to be determined by you.
+For subjects such as CHEM and PHYSICS; they do post up past exam papers AND past exam paper answers on CANVAS.
+The BIOSCI department usually has some past tests/exam MCQ quizzes on CANVAS where they do tell you the answers to the past MCQ section of the exam.

 The Exam Schedule is typically released during, or after, the mid-semester break for the corresponding semester.
 (So for Semester 1, the Exam Schedule will be released in both your SSO and in this link in approximately Week 6.